Geography of Australian rules football: Professionalism

-History of Australian rules football within Australia
+Australian rules football in Australia

 Australian rules football traditionally has seen its greatest support in Western Australia, South Australia, Victoria, Tasmania, the Northern Territory and the Riverina region of New South Wales.
+The Barassi Line is used to the dichotomy in support for the code between the south west and north east of the country and areas where rugby football is significantly more popular.
+In some areas, such as Western Sydney and Western Queensland, the code is still barely known.